Eliasdb/Vue-udemy-exercises/README.md

 **Getting event data from the event object**

 The default event created by JavaScript or by the DOM which holds information, for example the coordinates of where this click event happened.
-This shows us that we can listen to events other than click and it shows how we can pass this event object which is created automatically and use it as we do in the exercise(2.2).
+This shows us that we can listen to events other than click and it shows how we can pass this event object which is created automatically and use it as we do in the exercise.

 **Passing own arguments with events**